 See also

-Sustainable Practices in Food 3D Printing
+Innovations in Multilayered Food 3D Printing

 Texture engineering plays a pivotal role in achieving the desired mouthfeel and taste perception in 3D printed food, and recent developments in material science and food printing have led to significant progress in this area.